check-spelling-sandbox/machine-learning-samples/social-media/README.md

 appropriate values.
 Description of the configuration required in `config.py` is as follows:

-* *awsAccountId* : The AWS Account Id corresponding to the credentials being used with boto.
+* *awsAccountId* : The AWS Account ID corresponding to the credentials being used with boto.
 See [docs](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) for details.
 * *kinesisStream* : The name being given to the Kinesis stream.
 See